colin-gourlay/sundown-sessions/automation/dotnet/README.md

 The stdio server exposes focused tools:

+- `show_get` finds a show by its authoritative identifier, slug, or broadcast date and surfaces multiple shows on the same date as ambiguous.
 - `show_prepare` matches a plan, checks repeats, calculates timings and rebuilds the numbered folder only when preparation is fully resolved.
 - `recording_resolve` records an explicit choice of a candidate returned by